MiT Costs and Financial Aid

 - You must complete the FAFSA to be considered for any need-based aid.
 Not all MiT aid is need-based.

-Complete the Evergreen 2017 MiT Financial Assistance Application form to be considered for any of the following types of aid.
+Complete the Evergreen 2018 MiT Financial Assistance Application form (available January 5, 2018) to be considered for any of the following types of aid.

 - Each award has its own requirements for specific materials, such as a letter of intent, resume, or letters of recommendation.
 Click on the title below of each Award for complete details about that award's criteria and documentation to submit.